 For breast enlargement we use medical silicone implants.
 These are of a superior quality and are 100% reliable.
 Scientific research has shown the material to be safe.
-It has now also been proved that there is no link between silicone implants and breast cancer or any other disease.
 The implants we use are made of medically approved silicone.
 Yet there are differences.
 Below you will find a more detailed explanation.

 You can choose between a physiologic saline (salt) solution, a liquid or solid silicone gel or other less used fillings.

 Physiologic Salt Solution